mr-kiou/q-pack/README.md

-# Q pack MK3.1 - AFTER LIFE EDITION - Still NOT final
+# Q pack MK3.1 - AFTER LIFE EDITION

 Open-source version of the proton pack from Ghostbusters.